neenanhi/CSE123_Project/docs/DatabaseSchema/DatabaseSchema.md

 | `location`           | `string`    | Where the lock is physically installed    |
 | `authorizedUserIds`  | `string[]`  | Array of User document IDs who can control this lock |

+---

+## 🔁 Many-to-Many Relationship

+This structure allows for:
+- One user ➝ many locks
+- One lock ➝ many users

+It's modeled using **arrays of document IDs** on both ends.